Alpha07/swarm/README.md

 * Able to by-pass logins via SQL Injections if option is specified
 * Crawl the domain to discover login forms
 * Easy to inherit from Hive to create different types of bruteforcing tools
+* Able to generate a focused wordlist while crawling a domain

 #Getting Started
 To use, first clone the github repo, and then give swarm execute permissions